teejee2008/timeshift/README.md

 If you use Linux Mint and need support for an issue please use the [Linux Mint support forums](https://forums.linuxmint.com)

 Issues reported on the Issue Tracker will be fixed during the next update.
-Please do not expect a response as the tracker is checked only when the app is being updated.
+Please do not expect a response as the tracker is checked once a year when the app is being updated.

 ## Disclaimer